 1. Prof. (Dr.) N. Nagaraju Hon'ble Vice Chancellor Gangadhar Meher University, Sambalpur, Odisha 2.
-Sutar, Dr. Cinia Tigga, Dr. Kalyani Rat Dr. Subash Jhankar, Dr. Atul Pradhan Gyana Ranjan Bal, Dr. Chandan Saha for sparing their precious time and development & achievements. injan Swain (Director IQAC), Prof. Dr. Alekh h, Dr. Monty Kujur, Dr. Joshabanta Hansdah, n, Dr. Gopikanta Suna, Dr. Ajay Tripathy, Dr. n, Ms. Shivani Shrama & Sri Prakash Mirdha guiding us on various aspects of university from you.
-This will guide us also for our s aspects of university development & 3. was continuously with us during the a na Ranjan Swain (Coordinator IQAC), who udit and his efforts of coordination with a & helping us compiling them, cannot be We are also thankful to the staff memb by involving themselves while collecting measurements. ners for giving us support & valuable input g the data and conducting field tests and 4.
-We also express our gratitude to the co welcome and for serving highly hygies sanitized, and the food quality was con anteen staff and manager for their warm nic and hot food.
-The canteen was well- nmendable.
-The second secon C. CON
+We are also thankful to Prof. Gyana Ranjan S Sutar, Dr. Cinia Tigga, Dr. Kalyani Rath, Dr. M Dr. Subash Jhankar, Dr. Atul Pradhan, Dr. G Gyana Ranjan Bal, Dr. Chandan Sahu, Ms. S for sparing their precious time and guiding development & achievements.
+Thanks a lot, to you all, we learnt a lot from you Monty Kujur, Dr. Joshabanta Hansdah, Gopikanta Suna, Dr. Ajay Tripathy, Dr. Shivani Shrama & Sri Prakash Mirdha us on various aspects of university ou.
+This will guide us also for our future works and guide us on various aspect achievements.
+Our special compliments to Prof. Gyana Ranj was continuously with us during the guidt and an Swain (Coordinator IQAC), who was continuously with us during the audit and his efforts of other departments in collecting the data & helping us compiliforgotten.
+Thanks to all staff of IQAC cell.
+We are also thankful to the staff members for g by involving themselves while collecting the da measurements.
+4. We also express our gratitude to the canteen s welcome and for serving highly hygienic and sanitized, and the food quality was commendated. hot food.
+The canteen was well-